Sunoco: Motorsports partnerships

 NASCAR Whelen Modified Tour standout Charlie Rudolph made five appearances in the NASCAR Winston Cup Series (now NASCAR Cup Series) in 1987, bringing Sunoco into the sport for the first time.
 Between 1989 and 1992, Sunoco sponsored Hagan Racing.
 Sterling Marlin drove the No. 94 Sunoco Ultra94 Oldsmobile during the 1989–90 seasons and Terry Labonte for the 1991–92 seasons.

 From 1995 to 1997, Sunoco was the primary sponsor of ST Motorsports No. 47 Chevrolet, driven by Jeff Fuller.
-Fuller captured his lone NASCAR Busch Grand National Series (now NASCAR Xfinity Series) victory at Bristol Motor Speedway on August 23, 1996.
+Fuller captured his lone NASCAR Busch Grand National Series (now NASCAR O'Reilly Auto Parts Series) victory at Bristol Motor Speedway on August 23, 1996.

 In 2003, Sunoco was named the Official Fuel of NASCAR.

 Starting in the 2011 NASCAR Sprint Cup Series Sunoco introduced a new race fuel Green E15 98 octane racing fuel which is still used in the NASCAR Cup Series today.

 Sunoco was the Official Fuel of the NTT IndyCar Series from 2011 through 2018, and the Indianapolis Motor Speedway from 2015 through 2018.
-New for the 2012 IZOD IndyCar Series, Sunoco introduced a new ethanol fuel blend rate that was reduced to E85 formula in a reference of road car relevance.
+New for the 2012 IndyCar Series, Sunoco introduced a new ethanol fuel blend rate that was reduced to E85 formula in a reference of road car relevance.

 In 2013, Sunoco sponsored the No. 60 Panther Racing Chevrolet in the 2013 Indianapolis 500 with driver Townsend Bell.
 Following their participation in that event, Sunoco partnered with KV Racing and driver Tony Kanaan, who won the 2013 Indianapolis 500, for a four-race primary sponsorship agreement.

 Sunoco was the Official Fuel of the National Hot Rod Association from 2015 through 2024.

 In 2016, Sunoco was the founding partner of the "Daytona Rising" project, which was highlighted by the reimagining of the historic Daytona International Speedway.
 The Sunoco Injector, a branded fan engagement area built as part of the new speedway section opened during the Daytona 500 weekend.

 In 2017/2018, Sunoco became the Official Fuel for the Canadian Snow Cross Circuit.

 In 2019, Sunoco signed on to be the presenting sponsor of the Richmond Raceway eSports Fueled By Sunoco, an eNASCAR iRacing World Championship Series team, with Malik Ray driving the No. 90 Sunoco Toyota Camry.
 In 2020, defending series champion Zack Novak piloted the Sunoco sponsored entry, with Jimmy Mullis as his Richmond Raceway eSports teammate in the No. 46 Toyota.
 In 2024, Sunoco became the sponsor of Letarte Racing.

 As of 2023, Sunoco completed its 20th season as the Official Fuel of NASCAR.

 In 2024, the company announced a two-year agreement with Sauber Motorsport to sponsor its Formula 1 racing team.

+In December 2025, Chip Ganassi Racing and the company signed a multi-year partnership, with Sunoco sponsoring the team's No. 8 IndyCar Series entry beginning in 2026.